Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Experiment

 Retention and forgetting may appear identical.
 However, forgetting accounts for individual differences in the amount remembered at the end of Day 1 by incorporating the score from RP5 into the calculation.
 Previous studies suggest that the multiple-context effect is more evident in forgetting than in retention~\cite{Mizuho-etal2024tvcg1, Smith-Handy2016}.
 Therefore, examining both retention and forgetting requires investigation.
 Scoring was performed by reviewing the video recordings in the VR and real environments.
 Notably, as one participant reported that he originally knew two words, his proportion of correct responses was calculated by excluding words he knew from the total set of words, as in previous studies~\cite{Mizuho-etal2024tvcg2}.

 Regarding acquisition, in the constant avatar condition, the RP trials were conducted in the same social context as the IS, which enhanced recall due to the reinstatement effect.
-In contrast, in the varied avatar condition, the RP trials occurred in a different social context from learning, which would reduce memory performance.
-For retention, the varied avatar condition, where participants learned in diverse social contexts, exhibited better memory retention than the constant avatar condition based on the multiple-context effect.
+In contrast, in the varied avatar condition, the RP trials occurred in a different social context from the IS, which would reduce memory performance due to the reinstatement effect.
+For retention, the varied avatar condition, where participants repeatedly learned in diverse social contexts, exhibited better memory retention than the constant avatar condition based on the multiple-context effect.
 Similarly, the varied avatar condition would show less forgetting than the constant avatar condition, again due to the multiple-context effect.
-Therefore, the following hypotheses were considered: \begin{description} \item[H1] Acquisition under the constant avatar condition is faster than that under the varied avatar condition. \item[H2] Retention under the varied avatar condition is higher than that under the constant avatar condition. \item[H3] Forgetting under the varied avatar condition is less than that under the constant avatar condition. \end{description}
+Therefore, the following hypotheses were considered: \begin{description} \item[H1] Acquisition under the constant avatar condition is better than that under the varied avatar condition. \item[H2] Retention under the varied avatar condition is higher than that under the constant avatar condition. \item[H3] Forgetting under the varied avatar condition is less than that under the constant avatar condition. \end{description}

 We also measured the social presence of partner avatars using SPS, presence in the IVE using IPQ, and cybersickness using SSQ.
-Additionally, we measured proximity during the avatar familiarization phase (\Cref{sec:procedure}) by recording the closest distance between the avatar and the participant in 30 seconds.
+It should be noted that these metrics were not intended to detect differences between avatar conditions, but rather to provide an overall understanding of the VR experience.
+Additionally, we measured proximity during the avatar familiarization phase (\Cref{sec:procedure}) by recording the closest horizontal distance between the avatar (virtual character's position) and the participant (HMD position) in 30 seconds.
 Proximity served as a behavioral indicator of how participants perceived the partner avatars.
-We also calculated correlations between social presence and memory performance to explore the mechanisms underlying the results.
-Moreover, these metrics were used to assess the overall VR experience.
+We also calculated correlations between social presence and memory performance in an exploratory manner to examine the mechanisms underlying the results.